iPoetDev/LoveSandwiches/.github/ISSUE_TEMPLATE/tutoring.md

 ---
 name: CI Tutor Session
 about: We're here to help you understand specific programming concepts, and to develop your troubleshooting skills.
 title: "[TUTOR]: [ISSUE]"
-labels: tutoring issue, needs triage, bug, concept
+labels: ''
-assignees: ipoetdev
+assignees: iPoetDev

 ---

 # Code Institute Tutoring Session